Artists Who Died Before 50: Edouard Manet

 There are no lines in nature, only areas of colour, one against another.— Edouard Manet

 Forerunner of the Impressionists

-Manet was the French painter who was considered the pivotal figure in the transition between Realism and Impressionism.
-He was the first 19th century artist to begin painting modern life instead of symbolism, mythology and classical subjects.
+Manet was a French painter who was considered the pivotal figure in the transition between Realism and Impressionism.
+He was the first 19th-century artist to begin painting modern life instead of symbolism, mythology and classical subjects.
 His work is considered the forerunner and origin of Impressionism although he didn’t really paint in the impressionist style that one would recognize today: that of Dega, Monet or Van Gogh.
-Instead he opened the way for these great figures of the Impressionist movement.
+Instead, he opened the way for these great figures of the Impressionist movement.